RevenueCat/purchases-flutter/RELEASING.md

     2. Update CHANGELOG.latest.md to include the latest changes.
 Call out API changes (if any).
 You can use the existing CHANGELOG.md as a base for formatting.
 To compile the changelog, you can compare the changes between the base branch for the release (usually main) against the latest release, by checking https://github.com/revenuecat/purchases-flutter/compare/<latest_release>...<base_branch>.
 For example, https://github.com/revenuecat/purchases-flutter/compare/3.10.0...main.
     3. A new branch and PR will automatically be created
 1. Update to the latest SDK versions in ios/purchases_flutter.podspec, macos/purchases_flutter.podspec and android/build.gradle.
-1. Update versions in VERSIONS.md and push changes
 1. If purchases-hybrid-common was updated, run `pod update PurchasesHybridCommon` in both `MagicWeather` and `purchase_tester`
 1. Wait until PR approved and make sure local copy matches remote
 1. Run `flutter pub publish --dry-run`.
 Fix any errors if any show